 Please send your completed application form to [email protected], with the subject: “Fundraising Coordinator”.
 You may also complete and send the optional diversity, equity and inclusion form.
 Please do not PDF your application or send your CV.

-Interviews: The interviews will take place w/c 14 June 2021.
-The interview will include an exercise to complete.
+Interviews: The interview will include an exercise to complete.
 Interviews will be carried out remotely due to Covid-19.

-Start date: The role is envisioned to start on 1 July 2021.
+Start date: The role is envisioned to start as soon as possible.

 Diversity, equity and inclusion